Daytona Beach Area Off Course Activities

-Video: Get revved up and tour Daytona International Speedway!
+Watch video: Get revved up and tour Daytona International Speedway.

-Video: Savor local flavors along the Daytona Beach Ale Trail
+Watch Video: Savor local flavors along the Daytona Beach Ale Trail.

 Are you looking to add some exceptional craft beer or artisan spirits to your travel itinerary?
 Experience one (or two!) of the more than 15 local breweries on the Daytona Beach Ale Trail.
 The craft beer offerings are diverse; some serve delicious tapas and meals, and others encourage you to visit neighboring eateries and bring your favorite dishes in, picnic-style.
 You might also find a food truck or two parked nearby and ready to serve up a wonderful pairing.